BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Grasper & Keeper** `ACTIVE`

-Hand weapons for which Dwalin gains +1 Attack when using Grasper & Keeper, and any To Wound rolls of a natural 6, and not prevented, will cause 2 Wounds rather than 1.
+These are Unique [hand weapons][Hand Weapon].
+Additionally, a model gains a bonus of +1 to its Attacks characteristic when using Grasper & Keeper, and any To Wound Rolls of a natural 6 that are not prevented will deal 2 Wounds rather than 1.

 - **Weapon Master** `ACTIVE`